freeone3000/jamoo-dev-static/Setting up a mining rig as an AI inference platform.md

 /dev/mapper/ubuntu--vg-ubuntu--lv   57G   13G   42G  23% /
 ```
 Ah.
 So the seller on aliexpress lied about the quality of his goods.
 Looks like we're going to leverage the NAS in order to get some decent amounts of storage on here.

 ### NFS
-Step 1 is following [the first guide I found on google](https://linuxconfig.org/how-to-configure-nfs-on-linux) to configure NFS on Mumei.
+For disk, I'm following following [the first guide I found on google](https://linuxconfig.org/how-to-configure-nfs-on-linux) to configure NFS on Mumei.
 I've done so, exporting `/bulk/exports/llm` to Lucy's static IP.

-TODO THIS IS WHERE I STOPPED.
-MUMEI HAS THE NFS
+It can then mount the storage, and access it at the speed of the network.

+### RAM
+Ah, the sticky wicket.
+It has a 4GB SODIMM welded(!) to the motherboard.
+Since `llama.cpp` dislikes loading models streaming from disk, obviously we need to change ollama...

+Or, as a "temporary" measure, we can do hacks.
+We have the data on NFS on disk, so, what if we just load the model over the network?
+There's a trick for Mellanox cards (and *only* Mellanox cards) to use RDMA, but instead we fake it the other way and use swap-on-NFS to allow the model to be loaded into "RAM", and from there into VRAM.
+It is incredibly slow (five minutes to load a model!), but there's enough VRAM in this system for it to stay resident.

+### Actually Running A Model
+Inference results on ollama show results comparable to an M1 mac, but with much lower quantization, equivalent to having an M1 mac with ...
+96GB of RAM.
+You can just buy that now, and it's much cheaper.
+I'd advise against trying this setup for *many many* reasons, the increasing power of quantized models and availability of NPUs on ARM chips included.
+There's no need for something like this anymore.